 - Oats (You can use gluten-free or regular rolled oats)

-- One Egg (You might be able to sub a flax egg, but I haven’t tried.)
+- One Egg (You might be able to sub a flax egg to make this recipe vegan, but I haven’t tried.)

 - Almond Milk